GSEL9/pydavis/README.rst

 be initiated and data stored according to specified format.
 Any logging sequence is aborted with ``CTRL + C``.

-Storing data in a _MySQL_ database:
+Storing data in a _MySQL_ database

 .. code-block:: python